Mds92/mds-persian-datetime-package/README.md

 -----------------------------------
 ### DateTimePicker

-If you need a DateTimePicker for your apps, I recommned the following:
+If you need a DateTimePicker for your apps, I recommend the following:

 https://github.com/Mds92/mds-angular-datetime-picker-package